📝 TL;DR

 ✅ Solution

-Use SortByColumns on the SharePoint list to order by ID descending, then retrieve the top item using the First function.
+Employ SortByColumns to sort the SharePoint list by the ID column in descending order, then pluck out the first item with the First function.

 🔧 How It’s Done

-1. Utilize SortByColumns on the SharePoint data source, targeting the ID column with a descending sort order.
+Utilize SortByColumns on the SharePoint data source, targeting the ID column with a descending sort order.
+This method arranges the items such that the latest entry is at the top.

-2. Apply the First function around SortByColumns to grab the top-most item.
+Apply the First function around the SortByColumns to grab now top-most item, effectively retrieving the last entry in your list.

 🎉 Result

-You can reliably access the most recent item from your SharePoint list in PowerApps, bypassing the limitations of the Last function.
+This method ensures you access the most recent item from your SharePoint list in PowerApps, bypassing the limitation with the Last function elegantly.

 🌟 Key Advantages

-🔸 Simplicity and efficiency in retrieving the most recent list item.
+Simplicity and Efficiency: A straightforward approach to accessing the most recent list entries.

 🛠️ FAQ